jarkom-its-j24/praktikum-modul-4-template/task-2/README.md

 - c.
 Make it so that each user can't add, change, or delete folders or files in folders they don't own.

+- d.
+Make it so that users can add, change, or delete folders and files in their own folders.

-  relevant command for points b and c:
+  relevant command for points c and d:

   - mkdir
   - rmdir